mishra-27/diversehub/README.md

-# Quora-Clone
+# DIVERSE HUB
-This is a Quora clone built of MERN Stack
+This is a Diverse Hub built of MERN Stack

-## Desired Features:
+## Current Features:

 - [ ] Authentication
   - [ ] Signup